Yahya777777/tanacross-mineralization-analysis/README.md

 # Mineralization Analysis in the Tanacross Area (Alaska)

-This repository contains a Jupyter Notebook that explores **mineralization patterns** in the Tanacross area of Alaska using sediment geochemical data.
+This repository contains a Jupyter Notebook that explores **Au (gold) and Cu (copper) mineralization patterns** in the Tanacross area of Alaska using sediment geochemical data.

 ## Dataset